8go/nostr-commander-rs/README.md

 or equivalent for other platforms.

 The config file looks something like this.
-If you want to do some quick testing, you can copy and paste this config file to get going real fast.
+If you want to do some quick testing, you can copy and paste this config file to get going fast.

 ```
 {